NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/SQLIA (SQL Injection Attack)/SENTINEL. securing database from logic flaws in web applications.md

 - black-box approach for deriving the application specification and detecting malicious SQL queries
 - implement a prototype detection system SENTINEL and evaluate it with a set of real-world web applications

-The central idea is to create a model of the “normal” behavior of the application at the SQL query level (the SQL signatures).
+The central idea is to create a model of the “normal” behavior of the application combining SQL signatures with logical constraints

 ## Approach